 This is a normal growth habit, and it varies with different varieties.

 The female flowers, which open later, have a swelling at their base, which forms the fruit (also known as the ovary).

-Water your zucchini squash deeply and regularly at the base of each plant.
+Water your growing zucchini squash deeply and regularly at the base of each plant.

-Remove all young weed seedlings either by hand or with a hoe and use a mulch around plants to keep weed seeds from growing.
+Remove all young weed seedlings either by hand or with a hoe and use a mulch around the base of the plant to keep weed seeds from growing.

 Side-dress with a quarter pound of a 10-10-10 fertilizer per 10 feet of row.

 You’ll want to do this about four weeks after blossoming begins.

 Rich soil with plenty of compost or well-rotted manure is ideal, but good crops can also grow in average soils that have been fertilized enough.